Dario Robleto: Work and career

-Teaching and lecturing

 Robleto has been a visiting artist and lecturer at many universities and institutions including Bard College, Annandale-on-Hudson, New York; Massachusetts Institute of Technology, Cambridge, Massachusetts; and the Hubble Space Telescope Science Institute, Baltimore, Maryland.
-In 2013–2014 he served as the California College of the Arts Viola Frey Distinguished Visiting Professor, Oakland, California, and in 2014–2016 he was an artist in residence at Maryland Institute College of Art.
-Most recently he was appointed as the first Artist-at-Large at Northwestern University's McCormick School of Engineering and Mary and Leigh Block Museum of Art, Evanston, Illinois.
+In 2013, he served as the California College of the Arts Viola Frey Distinguished Visiting Professor, in Oakland, California.
+From 2018 to 2023, Robleto served as the first Artist-at-Large at Northwestern University's McCormick School of Engineering and Mary and Leigh Block Museum of Art, Evanston, Illinois.

-Awards, recognitions, and media
+Awards, recognitions, and other media

 Awards have included the 2004 International Association of Art Critics Award for best exhibition in a commercial gallery at the national level.
 The exhibition was Roses in the Hospital / Men Are The New Women at Inman Gallery in 2003.
 In 2007 he was a recipient of the Joan Mitchell Foundation Grant and in 2009 he was a recipient of the USA Rasmuson Fellowship.
 Robleto has been a research fellow and resident at institutions such as the Menil Collection (2014); Rice University (2013–14); and the Smithsonian Museum of American History (2011).
 He served as the 2016 Texas State Artist Laureate, he currently sits on the advisory board at the Nasher Museum of Art at Duke University and is on the Boston Institute of Contemporary Art Teen Conference Advisory Committee.

 Robleto has participated in many residencies including the Headlands Center for the Arts, Sausalito, California, in 2014; and Artpace, San Antonio, Texas, in 2000.
 In 2017 he was chosen as an Artist in Residence at the Robert Rauschenberg Foundation.

 His work has been profiled in numerous publications and media including Radiolab, Krista Tippet's On Being, the New York Times, and the New York Times Science Section.